-The Health Insurance Portability and Accountability Act's (HIPAA's) Transactions and Code Sets Rule standardizes electronic data interchange (EDI) transactions for submitting, processing, and paying claims.
-The standards applies to "...any health plan, any health care clearinghouse, and any health care provider that transmits any health information in electronic form" in connection with the defined transactions ( see below ).
+The standards applies to "... any health plan, any health care clearinghouse, and any health care provider that transmits any health information in electronic form" in connection with the defined transactions.
+Within the scope of the transaction standard are:

-- Electronic transmissions using all media, even when the transmission is physically moved from one location to another using magnetic tape, disk, or CD, and
+- Electronic transmissions using all media, even when the transmission is physically moved from one location to another using magnetic tape, disk, or CD; and

 - Transmissions over the Internet, extranet (a private network using Internet technology to link business partners), leased lines, dial-up lines, and other private networks.